musty-codified/library-management/README.md

 ## 3. Running the Backend (Spring Boot) ##

+Follow these steps to set up and run the backend service:

 - **Ensure JDK 17+ is installed on your machine**
 - **Clone the repository:**
   `git clone https://github.com/musty-codified/library-management.git`
 - **Navigate to the book-api project::**
   `cd book-api`
 - **Configure environment:** Update `application.yml` with your H2 Database configurations.

 - **Build and run the backend project using maven:**

   `mvn clean install`

   `mvn spring-boot:run`
+  The backend will start on **`http://localhost:8000`**.

 ---

 ## 4. API Documentation ##
-- The service exposes REST APIs for managing books.
-All API endpoints are now prefixed with `/library-app-ws/api/v1` due to the context-path setting.
+- The REST API endpoints are prefixed with `/library-app-ws/api/v1` due to the context-path setting in the properties file.

 ### 4.1 User Authentication APIs ###